 Adventurous types will want to head out to Hamilton Parish on Bermuda’s eastern side to explore Walsingham Nature Reserve, known to locals as “Tom Moore’s Jungle.”

 You can swim in an underground cave, cliff jump, and hike through coastal mangroves, native palmetto, and cedars.
-On your way back to the ship, stop at Crystal Cave, a spectacular natural attraction with glistening stalactites and a subterraneanan underground lake.
+On your way back to the ship, stop at Crystal Cave, a spectacular natural attraction with glistening stalactites and a subterranean underground lake.